 There are always signs that will tell you when you need to upgrade or replace a piece of equipment that you use in your business.
 In the case of a machine, key indicators include increased unplanned maintenance time, higher costs for replacement parts, or more time spent finding replacement parts due to the machine’s age.

 A computer system offers similar indicators when it needs an update or replacement, and those indicators can appear in any component of the system.
-A computer system includes not only the individual computers; it comprises your network and associated equipment, printers, data storage devices, software, computer-controlled equipment, smart phones, and other communication or sales support devices.
+A computer system includes not only individual computers; it comprises your network and associated equipment, printers, data storage devices, software, computer-controlled equipment, smartphones, and other communication or sales support devices.